A Wireless Shopping Checklist

 On some products there is no way to change this, which means that you must at least ensure that your own network does not use these channels.
 You also run the risk that the device will not work on other people’s networks if they use these channels.

-Anything that supports the 802.11ac or n and 5 GHz frequency bands should also support what is called DFS (Dynamic Frequency Selection), a technology that ensures that you can use several of the channels without causing problems for, among other things, weather radars.
+Anything that supports Wi-Fi 5 or newer and the 5 GHz frequency band should also support what’s called DFS (Dynamic Frequency Selection), a technology that ensures you can use more of the channels without causing problems for things like weather radars.

 The biggest sinner you rarely think of is probably the microwave oven.
 A microwave oven that leaks can be very damaging to the surrounding wireless network.